 My aim is to “sketch without a palette or brushes” with my travel journal.
-Novelist Henry James was renowned for his pictorialism-style of writing, particularly in his non-fiction works, like Italian Hours.
+Novelist Henry James was renowned for his pictorialism style of writing, particularly in his non-fiction works, like Italian Hours.
 When I travel, I need to “write” down pictures of people, places, objects, and scenes.
 Part of writing in an evocative fashion relies on the poet’s toolbox—using metaphor, symbols, and alliteration.

 For example, in a letter to his father Henry James Sr. in 1869, the novelist observed:

 “Everything about Florence seems to be coloured with a mild violet, like diluted wine.”Henry James

 I can taste the Chianti in my mouth as it rolls over my tongue.
 The powdery perfume of the diminutive flower, I can sniff.
 I see the purple haze as the sun sets over the Duomo in Florence.

 In my travel journal, every sense must be examined in a new place.
 What do I feel?
 See?
 Smell?
 Hear?

 When in Venice, my overriding sensory preoccupation is touch.
 The tourists jostle and push me into a rushing stream of humanity whenever I step into a medieval street or alleyway.
 I record the fear of getting lost at night in a dark alley in my Italian travel journal.

 In Paris, I am a flaneur.
 My eyes stay raised to witness every talisman of the idiosyncratic city—the window “eyes” on Haussmann’s 19th-century townhomes, the ginger cat poised in the window at the Shakespeare book store, the “love locks“ on the Pont des Arts, and the booksellers near the Notre Dame.

 My nose leads me during my 24-hour whirlwind tour of Geneva, Switzerland last October.
 On any corner, I might smell the fresh-baked croissants or pastries.
 On a crisp autumn day, the city and its admirers are all parked on bistro chairs to savor the sweet respite from obligations.